rubenros1795/parlamint-showcase/results/observations.md

 ## Frequency Plots Science Terms
 - Overall: no big change, except in overall frequency.
+- !
+PL shows some increase in the rel. freq. of "ekspert"
+-

 ## Number of Unique Parties in Session
 - BG: no significant changes, low number of parties (6)